Sustainability governance and reporting

 Sustainability governance spans our organization

 Our Executive Sustainability Committee defines our annual objectives and regularly oversees our progress while ensuring that we adhere to corporate policies and practices.
 This committee consists of senior representation from key, global departments.

-Regan Smith, our director of sustainability for real estate, sets our sustainability strategy and manages the programs that support our commitments and vision.
+Regan Smith, our head of sustainability for real estate, sets our sustainability strategy and manages the programs that support our commitments and vision.
 She also represents Manulife Investment Management's real estate segment on both Manulife Financial Corporation’s Sustainability Centre of Expertise and Manulife Investment Management’s Responsible Investment Committee.

 Our sustainable building standards